hahnbanach/mailsender/README.md

 ## How does it work

-MrSender takes information about a lead, generate a message according to a prompt and the information you have about the lead.
-At the same tima it creates a new contact on a MrCall phone assistant.
+MrSender takes information about a lead and generates a message according to a prompt and the information you have about the lead.
+At the same time it creates a new contact on a MrCall phone assistant.

 It then sends the message through sendgrid APIs.
-When the lead opens the email, MrSender is notified through a pixel download.
-At this point MrSender makes a call to MrCall's APIs and generate an outbound call to the lead.
+When the lead opens the email, MrSender makes a call to MrCall's APIs and generates an outbound call to the lead.

 ## Configuration